khyateed/projecting-food-insecurity/README.md

 ![img](images/hist_fi_race.png)

 The above histograms indicate a visually significant different in FI rates for different racial communities.
-Areas that are predominantly Black are shown to have a much higher average FI rate than predominantly white or LatinX communities.
+Areas that are predominantly Black are shown to have a much higher average FI rate of 0.29, versus predominantly white or LatinX communities with averages around 0.14.
 This is important to keep in mind, when considering feature importance and factors that are significant indicators for food insecurity.

-## EDA Summary
+## Data Analysis Summary
-This exploratory data analysis was to explore the above questions through the lens of **time** and **geography**.
+This data analysis explores the above questions through the lens of time and geography.
-From the analysis, we see close relationships between FI Rates, unemployment rates, houseless rates, and race, both in terms of which areas are geographically impacted most, and how these different features have changed over time.
-Communities of color, particularly Black communities, as well as communities with high unemployment and houselessness are shown through this analysis to have the highest FI rates.
-In addition, while many features such as FI rate, unemployment, and houselessness have decreased over time *on average*, the visualizations above highlight how these factors have actually been exacerbated in certain geographic areas over time.<br><br>
+From the analysis, we see close relationships between FI Rates, unemployment rates, houseless rates, and race, both in terms of which areas are **geographically** impacted most, as well as how these different features have changed **over time**.
+<br>Communities of color, particularly Black communities, as well as communities with high unemployment and houselessness are shown through this analysis to have the highest FI rates.
+In addition, while many features such as FI rate, unemployment, and houselessness have decreased over time *on average*, the above choropleth maps indicate that these factors have actually been exacerbated in certain geographic areas over time.<br><br>
-The findings of this data exploration are meaningful when determining which communities and geographic areas are most at-risk for high food insecurity rates, and should be used both in terms of allocating resources to these communities, as well as taking proactive measures to address the root cause of these issues that disproportionately affect some more than others.
+**The findings of this data exploration are meaningful when determining which communities and geographic areas are most at-risk for high food insecurity rates, and should be used both in terms of allocating resources to these communities, as well as taking proactive measures to address the root cause of these issues that disproportionately affect certain communities over others.**

 # Modeling Process
 ## Feature Engineering